angular/components/src/lib/icon/OVERVIEW.md

 define aliases for CSS font classes.
 Its methods are discussed below and listed in the API summary.

-In order to prevent XSS vulnerabilities, any URLs passed to the `MdIconRegistry` must be marked as trusted resource URLs by using Angular's `DomSantizer` service.
+In order to prevent XSS vulnerabilities, any URLs passed to the `MdIconRegistry` must be marked as trusted resource URLs by using Angular's `DomSanitizer` service.

 ### Font icons